Possible (charity): Riding Sunbeams

-Riding Sunbeams is a world-leading innovator founded by Possible and Community Energy South.
-The corporate mission is focussed on decarbonising rail traction networks through the development and connection of unsubsidised, direct-wire renewable generation with significant social impact for line-side communities.
 Through their FOAK 2019 project (funded by the Department for Transport), the Riding Sunbeams team successfully connected solar energy directly into Direct-Current, third rail powered railways, in conjunction with Network Rail at their Aldershot site.
 They were the first to achieve this globally.

 Past projects

 Back Balcombe

-On 27 March 2014, the charity launched Back Balcombe, a project set up to support the renewable energy co-operative REPOWERBalcombe, and use its prominence to promote community-scale renewable energy nationally.
+On 27 March 2014, the charity launched Back Balcombe, a project set up to support a renewable energy co-operative and use its prominence to promote community-scale renewable energy nationally.

 In summer 2013, Balcombe became the focal point for a national debate about the role of shale gas and oil in Britain's energy mix, after the start of exploratory oil drilling nearby sparked a major protest and divided local opinion.

 In response, a group of residents agreed to establish a community-owned solar project with support from Possible staff.
 The project would aim to match 100% Balcombe's domestic electricity needs with local solar power, and reunite the village around a positive energy project.

 REPOWERBalcombe, the local co-operative, and Back Balcombe, Possible's national support effort, both launched publicly in March 2014.

 The project has received widespread media coverage since its launch.
 It has been featured in The Telegraph, The Times, and The Guardian, and on Channel 4 News and the BBC's The One Show.

 Possible also claims to be in touch with seven 'copycat' groups that aim to follow in REPOWERBalcombe's footsteps, several of which are in communities close to proposed fossil fuel drilling projects.

 REPOWERBalcombe has installed solar panels on a local farm and two local primary schools, financing them with shares bought by local people.
 In autumn 2015 it will be running a national share offer and fundraising effort to finance the building of a 5 MW solar farm in the nearby village of West Hoathly.

 #itshappening

 The itshappening project showcases carbon reduction projects and success stories from around the world, aiming to overcome pessimism about the possibility of tackling climate change and build motivation for more ambitious action.

-Possible hosts an online gallery featuring a curated selection of images and brief explanations.
-The examples chosen represent a wide range of geographical locations, scales and approaches, emphasising counterintuitive or surprising stories.
-Supporters are encouraged to share their favourite examples with friends and family via social media and in person.

 As of January 2015, the gallery had been shared 11,635 times.
 Other people and organisations have also adopted the #itshappening hashtag to post their own carbon reduction success stories.

 The UNFCCC's Christiana Figueres has voiced her support for the project, and it has been praised by the RSA in its report "A New Agenda on Climate Change".